 Note: The Denver Art Museum will be closed Christmas Day but open on New Year's Day.

-On the final Friday of the month, from 6 to 10 p.m., the Denver Art Museum (DAM) offers a unique museum experience with unconventional art encounters, new insight into the DAM collection, art making activities, cash bar and more.
+On the final Friday of the month, from 6 to 10 p.m., the Denver Art Museum (DAM) offers a unique museum experience with unconventional art encounters, new insight into the DAM collections, artmaking activities, cash bar and more.
 At each mixed-media Untitled event, the museum highlights a specific theme with exhibition-related activities and community collaborations.

-The Denver Art Museum (DAM) has teamed up with the Dillon Dam Brewery to craft a special beer in honor of the museum’s blockbuster exhibition, Becoming Van Gogh.
-Facebook fans of the museum and brewery chose the name, DAM Gogh, through an online competition.
-The beer is part of a larger promotional partnership between the two entities to reach the ski audience.
-Dillon Dam Brewery is known for their products cheekily inspired by Vincent van Gogh.
+The Denver Art Museum (DAM) teamed up with the Dillon Dam Brewery to craft a special beer in honor of the museum’s exhibition, Passport to Paris.
+Facebook fans of the museum and brewery chose the name submitted by Heather Burnett, La Seine Shine, through an online competition.
+The beer is part of a larger promotional partnership between the two entities to reach the ski audience and tap into the creativity of the community.

 The Denver Art Museum (DAM) will present an installation of some 35 contemporary posters in the exhibition Drawn to Action: Posters from the AIGA Design Archives December 15, 2013—January 18, 2015.